Cool off with these refreshing kombucha mocktails! Made with muddled peas and mint, they’re a healthy and unique drink to sip on without alcohol.

 - Use a mortar and pestle to grind up the peas, mint, and lemon juice into a puree.
 You could also use a blender or food processor.

-- Clean 2 old fashioned glasses or 8 oz glasses of your choice.
+- Gather 2 old fashioned glasses or 8 oz glasses of your choice.
 Spoon half of the puree into each glass.
 Pour 8 oz kombucha into each glass.
-Add ice cubes and a dash of water (optional).
-Garnish with fresh mint leaves and whole peas.
+Add ice cubes, and garnish with fresh mint leaves, lemon slices, and/or whole peas.
 Enjoy!